psycedelicAI/high-security-facility-concept/docs/operations/master-watcher-operations-model.md

 - new communication conditions may be distributed
 - camera and location monitoring may be increased
 - device and credential custody may be reviewed
+- patrol assignments may be reassigned
-- relevant control ownership remains visible
+- control ownership remains visible
+- maneuver actions require explicit confirmation

 ### Emergency Mode